Full freedom to Assam police to act against criminals: Himanta on encounters | Law-Order

 - India

-Rebutting criticism against the recent encounters in Assam, Chief Minister Himanta Biswa Sarma on Thursday said the state police has ''full operational liberty'' to fight against the criminals within the ambit of law.
+Unfazed by criticism of his government over recent encounter killings, Assam Chief Minister Himanta Biswa Sarma on Thursday said the state police has ''full operational liberty'' to fight against the criminals within the ambit of law.

 Replying to a Zero Hour discussion on the rising number of encounters initiated by the Leader of the Opposition Debabrata Saikia in the Assembly, Sarma appealed to all the MLAs to send a message that the House is against any form of crime.